fooof-tools/fooof/tutorials/README.txt

 Tutorial
 ========

-This section has the official FOOOF tutorial, which is recommended in order to learn how to apply the power spectrum model and use the module.
-This tutorial is organized as a set of tutorials that should be done in order.
+This section has the official tutorial, which introduces the module and demonstrates how to model power spectra.

+This tutorial is designed to be worked through in order.

 .. contents:: Contents
    :local: